-Days: I am in the Berry Hill office on Tuesdays and Thursdays.
+Days: I am in the Cool Springs office on Tuesdays, Wednesdays, and Thursdays.
 You may check current availability on my calendar.
 On the appointments page, just click the "request appointment" button - you can view availability before submitting any of your information.

 Evenings & weekends: I do not offer evening and weekend appointments.
 I have a limited number of lunchtime appointments available for those working around strict daytime hours.

 Feel free to check in with me to see how our schedules might be able to work together.

 I don’t process insurance.
 It’s always worth checking in with your insurance company, just in case - some plans may reimburse for out of network sessions or let your sessions count toward your deductible.
 I can give you a special receipt with the medical codes they’ll need.